- From Paragraph to Essay

 Extensive reading should be a key part of your English study.
 Not only is it an easy and fun way to study, but it is also the only practical way to learn all the millions of collocations–common word pairings–that occur in English.
 In addition, research has shown that it is as or more effective than any other kind of language study for all language skills, not just reading.
 Finally, if you make it a habit, you’ll be able to maintain your English even if you have no time for formal study.
 If you’re not practicing extensive reading, you’re missing out on a great way to study English.

-Students of English as a foreign language have to spend years acquiring the foundations of the language.
-This can be frustrating and discouraging for many students, but those who press on will eventually find they have enough vocabulary and grammar to begin to understand simple texts.
-Once this happens, language acquisition can start to accelerate.
-It turns out that reading a lot of simple texts, referred to as “Extensive Reading,” should be a crucial part of every student’s English study, whether beginner or advanced.
+Learners of English as a foreign language must dedicate years to acquiring the foundational elements of the language.
+This process can often be frustrating and discouraging for many students.
+However, those who persist will eventually find they possess sufficient vocabulary and grammar to begin comprehending simple texts.
+Once this milestone is reached, the pace of language acquisition can significantly accelerate.
+Extensive Reading, which involves reading large quantities of simple texts, should be an integral part of every student’s English language study, regardless of their proficiency level.